 Learn how to configure Kayenta using the Armory Operator.

-Configure Spinnaker’s Clouddriver service to use MySQL or AWS Aurora.
+Configure Spinnaker’s Clouddriver service to use MySQL-compatible database.

 Use Spinnaker’s External Account Configuration feature to manage Kubernetes accounts.

 Simplify DNS and Ingress management by deploying Gate and Deck to the same host.